 There are no circumstances that will justify adults making, downloading, possessing or distributing indecent images or pseudo-images of children (child abuse images).
 Accessing these images, whether using the school/setting's or personal equipment, on or off the premises, or making, storing or disseminating such material is illegal.

-If indecent images of children are discovered on the school/setting's premises or on the school/setting's equipment an immediate referral should be made to the This means that the school will:
+If indecent images of children are discovered on the school/setting's premises or on the school/setting's equipment an immediate referral should be made to the Designated Officer (formerly LADO) in the Local Authority